 Hebrew National holds a special place in the heart of every hot dog aficionado and is often praised as one of the best franks in the country — both for flavor and ingredient quality.
 They come with a steep price tag, but for good reason: 100% kosher beef, a special blend of spices, and no fillers, artificial flavors, colors, or by-products.

 That said, their standard line does contain added nitrates and preservatives, which some may want to avoid.
-But the All-Natural version skips synthetic preservatives and is one of the cleaner options out there.
+However, the All-Natural version skips synthetic preservatives and is one of the cleaner options available.

 Nathan’s Famous

 Being a real celebrity among the franks, you wouldn’t expect a brand as big as Nathan’s Famous to do things right.
 And you’re probably right.
-But Nathan’s Famous introduced its All Natural Uncured Beef Franks line, which, it’s pretty clean.
+But Nathan’s Famous introduced its All-Natural Uncured Beef Franks line, which is pretty clean.
 The hot dogs are made of 100% beef, no fillers, by-products, or artificial ingredients.
 They’re minimally processed, free from added nitrates or nitrites, and skip the corn syrup.

 A solid choice for those who want organic and humanely raised meat, Organic Prairie hot dogs are made with 100% grass-fed, pasture-raised organic beef and organic turkey — both antibiotic- and hormone-free.
 These franks are uncured, nitrate-free, and free of fillers, by-products, or artificial preservatives.
 They’re skinless but still pack a clean, meaty bite without the extra junk.